Parents Planning for SchoolBack to Category View

 - Provide your school with two (2) non-expired, prescribed epinephrine auto-injector devices and other necessary medications as required.
 Return all required paperwork to the school in a timely manner.

-Communicating with School Staff
+Communicating with School Personnel

 Your goal is to create an effective team.
 A positive attitude and an open mind will demonstrate your willingness to assist teachers and others who care for your child in a non-conflicting manner.
 In turn, educators will find comfort in knowing they can turn to you with questions and concerns they may have about the well-being of your child.